 Granite and quartz countertops?
 C’mon.
 You’d rather embrace something a little hipper like the rustic meets industrial trend of concrete countertops.
 Head admits it’s her favorite trend in countertops at the moment, but she says, “You can’t just change that baby out when you tire of your glassware suffering a great fall.”
 Besides broken dishes, concrete surfaces are porous and have to be resealed regularly and they have a tendency to crack.
 Things like olive oil and red wine spills can mark the surface… or make a great patina in time.
-You decide—just don’t make these horrible kitchen renovation mistakes.

 The farmhouse kitchen design really brought the open shelving to the forefront.
 “It’s much more versatile than cabinets by way of placement design.
 Aesthetically it’s a great concept!” says Head.
 But if you think about it, people who lived in a farmhouse kitchen all those years ago probably didn’t need a room full of cabinets because they didn’t have the abundance of dishes, cookery, and gadgets that we do today.
 “You may regret this stunning concept when you realize there’s truly no storage space.
 Who doesn’t have a need for the Tupperware cabinet?”
-Check out these 18 tricks to get more storage space.

 Riding the Trend